Manyo9/Manyo9/README.md

 - Hi, I’m @Manyo9
 - I’m interested in InfoSec mostly.
-I've been working as a web pentester for 6 years.
+I've worked as a web pentester for 3 years, then as a security engineer for another 3.
 - I am RedTeaming at an e-commerce company.
 - There's probably not much to see here for now